Saturday, September 3, 2011

 6) Live greenly.
 Going back to the practices of our ancestors is a huge money saver.
 Aside from preparing nearly everything we eat from scratch (I still buy meat, sunflower butter, rice bread & rice milk regularly) we also try to grow/raise our own food.
 No, we don’t live on a farm but we do have a vegetable garden which we are replanting now and we raise ducks.
 Our local ordinances only permit us to have two, but Fluffy and Baron have done a great job at providing us with 6-7 organic eggs a week.
 Considering free range organic chicken eggs cost around $4 a dozen, that’s a nice chunk of change not leaving your pocket.

-Our neighbors have fruit trees (oranges, tangerines, grapefruit, and loquats) with excess so we get to have our fill during season.
+Our neighbors have fruit trees (oranges, tangerines, grapefruit, and loquats) with excess so we get to have our fill during the season.
 Mike volunteers during harvests at a church friend’s Bee hives and a feeding the hungry farm ministry.
 These giving back to the community opportunities not only provide him with man fellowship but supply our family with free honey and veggies too.

 Diapering two children (one is 90% potty-trained) is the largest monthly expense.
 So aside from long trips and nighttime, we are using cloth exclusively.
-Cloth diapers are a lot more user friendly than they used to be so this isn’t as gross as it sounds.
+Cloth diapers are a lot more user-friendly than they used to be so this isn’t as gross as it sounds.
 (I’ll explain further another time).
 We also invested in two $10 clothes racks that I use to hang up wet laundry to save on drying costs.
 They are in our garage/laundry room and in our Florida heat; they dry much faster than those that get caught in frequent summer showers outside.

 7) Refocus Your Priorities & Be Prepared for the Consequence.
 If you are worried about keeping up with what the media and Hollywood says is the Good Life you are going to be sadly disappointed with your decision to stay home.
 After the monthly bills are paid there isn’t much left for the things that American Consumers usually purchase.
 Buying WANTS get shelved and buying NEEDS takes over.
 There is a huge amount of making due and waiting another year.
 But the consequence of this is truly amazing!

 I get to wake up every morning to my smiling girls and know we have the entire day to make memories together.
-I won’t have to worry about Naomi calling someone else mama when she speaks her first words or miss her first steps, because I will be right there.
+I won’t have to worry about Naomi calling someone else mama when she speaks her first words or miss her first steps because I will be right there.
 I get to watch Jenna dance to her princess piano music each day as she jumps, bends, and twirls, laughing hysterically when I help Naomi to applaud after each of her performances.

 I’m there to teach them right and wrong.
-I’m there to read stories and sing songs.
+I’m here to read stories and sing songs.
 I’m there to kiss the booboos and make it all better.
 I get to shower them with hugs and love.
 What does our financial sacrifice get us?
 I get the gift of raising my daughters and they get the gift of their mommy every day.
 No substitutions.
 The truth of the matter is that my husband and I are closer, the house is cleaner, and our family has never been stronger.
 We may not have much money but we are definitely living the good life.

 Posted by Jamie at 8:04 PM